middletemplelibrary/Watchmen-Charlies-Peelers/README.md

 ## Brothers and Magistrates: The Fieldings

 The immortal novelist, Henry Fielding (1707-1754), and his brother, Sir John (1721-1780), were catalysts of change to the policing system in the eighteenth-century.
 Admitted to the Honourable Society of the Middle Temple in 1737, Henry Fielding was called to the bar there in 1740.
 A novelist and comic dramatist, often, alongside his contemporary Samuel Richardson (1689-1761), referred to as the father of the English modern novel, Fielding’s career as a barrister and magistrate is often overlooked.
 His work as a magistrate was highly praised due to his judicial reform and improvement of prison conditions.
-Fielding supplemented the income from his practice as a barrister by writing novels, the most famous of which today is Tom Jones; a significant novel that highlights Fielding’s interest in the law and its upkeep.\
+Fielding supplemented the income from his practice as a barrister by writing novels, the most famous of which today is Tom Jones; a significant novel that highlights Fielding’s interest in the law and its upkeep.<br>
 John Fielding ‘was a most active and energetic magistrate, and he was such a constant terror to evil-doers that his life was often threatened’.
 He followed his brother’s tenure as Bow Street magistrate in 1754, after Henry’s death, and was renowned for dealing efficiently with highwaymen, housebreakers, lead-stealers, shoplifters, and the pickpockets – the small fry of the criminal world.
 <param ve-image
        label="Fielding's entry in the Barristers' Ledger (MT.3/BAL/1)"